BananaFructa/StageDelimiter/README.md

 ## Tooltips

-If a player doesn't have a certain stage unlocked to craft an item if he hovers over that item in JEI for example the tooltip will contain a line of red text saying "Requires <name of the stage> !".
+If a player doesn't have a certain stage unlocked to craft an item, if he hovers over that item, in JEI for example, the tooltip will contain a line of red text saying "Requires <name of the stage> !".
 Keys have a similar things, if a key unlocks a stage its tooltip will contain a green line of text saying "Unlocks <name of the stage> !"

 ## Teams